 How to inspect and clean your RV’s air conditioning ceiling ventilation

 While the RV’s air conditioner filters and vent covers are drying, we move onto inspecting the ventilation channels in the ceiling.
 Take a flashlight and look up inside each ventilation channel.
 You’ll want to get rid of any debris, cobwebs, insects or spiders.
-Also, thoroughly inspect to ensure there’s no rodent evidence (mouse turds).
+Also, thoroughly inspect to ensure there’s no rodent evidence (mouse turds, nesting material).

 You can use a long hose vacuum cleaner to clean the ventilation out.
-However, it’s imperative that you not puncture the hose channels or anything up inside the ventilation system that may be damaged.
+However, it’s imperative that you not puncture the hose channels or anything up inside the ventilation system.

 We’ve found by using a long-handled, soft duster wand works great carefully dusting out the vents.
 You’d be surprised at what you can collect up there.
 Shake your cleaning wand outside often between sweepings.